devzendo/transputer-macro-assembler/README.md

 Rationale
 ---------
 I needed a macro assembler to assemble eForth (and in a reusable form for future Transputer language projects).
 I have MASM 6, which works fine, but is closed source, and in 2018, quite difficult to obtain legitimately.
-(I have Windows XP SP2, Visual C++ Studio 6.0, and the Processor Pack 5 - this latter is now unobtainium, so was retreived via the Wayback Machine - more recent versions of Windows, e.g. 7, do not install Visual Studio correctly)
+I have Windows XP SP2, Visual C++ Studio 6.0, and the Processor Pack 5 (which contains MASM) - this latter is now considered 'unobtainium' from Microsoft , so was retreived via the Wayback Machine - more recent versions of Windows, e.g. 7, do not install Visual Studio correctly.
+It is possible to install it in XP SP2 then copy the executables across to Windows 7, which is what I did since XP is not registerable any more, apparently.

 Asking contributors to an open source project to buy copies of old commercial projects will be a blocker to contribution, and is against the open source